slowernews/notebook/on-brains-to-pick.md

 # Brains to pick

 Thinkers, makers, sellers, teachers, motivators or artists.
+Not necessarily famous.
 People that I learnt from.
-Not necessarily famous.
+Not necessarily *virtuous* stuff.

 - [1469] Niccolò Machiavelli
 - [1524] Luís de Camões